-- 1. Cell phones/electronic devices/ear buds are to remain in lockers during class time, unless the teacher givers permission. - 2.
-Students will not be allowed to wear headphones through the hallway or in class without teacher permission.
+1/2.
+Cell phones are to remain in lockers during the entire school day.

+- 3. Students will not be allowed to wear headphones/earbuds through the hallway or in class without teacher permission.
 This includes wireless headphones.
-Again, there is no need for the headphones unless a student is using them with his/her chromebook.
+Again, there is no need for the headphones unless a student is using them with his/her chromebook. - 4.
+Any student may have electronic device/cell phone privileges removed at any time due to disciplinary reasons